-In the current study, the rate of HBV among patients with hepatic jaundice was 7.1%, and the highest rate was in 11-20 years of patients (18.2%).
-The prevalence of hepatitis B virus in previous studies in Yemen ranged from 1% among the general population to 20% among high-risk groups such as health care workers, dialysis patients etc16-23.
-Hepatitis B cases are still reported from different hospitals in Yemen, although the hepatitis B vaccine has been available for about 22 years in the country, there are still many people in Yemen who do not benefit from the protection available for this successful vaccine.
+The rate of HBV among patients with hepatic jaundice in the current study was 7.1%, and the highest rate was in 11-20 years of patients (18.2%).
+The prevalence of hepatitis B virus in previous studies in Yemen ranged from 1% among the general population to 20% among high-risk groups such as health care workers, dialysis patients etc. Hepatitis B cases are still reported from different hospitals in Yemen, though the hepatitis B vaccine has been obtainable for about 22 years in the country, there are still many people in Yemen who do not benefit from the protection available for this successful vaccine.
 This is due to its high cost and its low priority for the decision-maker at the governmental level, in addition to the ongoing war in Yemen over the past seven years.

-In the current study, the rate of HCV among patients with hepatic jaundice was 2.9%, and the highest incidence of hepatitis C was in the 31-40 year old patients with jaundice (7.3%), with an associated odds ratio of 3.3 (p < 0.0001).
+The rate of HCV among patients with hepatic jaundice in the current study was 2.9%, and the highest incidence of hepatitis C was in the 31-40 year old patients with jaundice (7.3%), with an associated odds ratio of 3.3 (p<0.0001).
 While the infection rates of hepatitis C virus in the younger age group (2-10 years) were 0% (Table 5).
-The prevalence of hepatitis C virus in previous studies in Yemen ranged from 0.1% among the general population and blood donors to 19% among high-risk groups such as public health center cleaners, health care workers and dialysis patients16,17,23, 24.
-Although the exact reasons for the spread of HCV in this population remain unclear; Blood transfusion without proper screening, and the use of non-sterile syringes may be one of the factors for the spread of hepatitis C virus in Yemen.
-A detailed study should be done in the future because hepatitis C is one of the main causes of cirrhosis and hepatocellular carcinoma in chronic patients.
+The prevalence of hepatitis C virus in previous studies in Yemen ranged from 0.1% among the general population and blood donors to 19% among high-risk groups such as public health center cleaners, health care workers and dialysis patients^{16,17,23,24}.
+Although the exact reasons for the spread of HCV in this population remain unclear; Blood transfusion without proper screening and the use of non-sterile syringes may be one of the factors for the spread of hepatitis C virus in Yemen.
+A detailed study should be done in the future because hepatitis C is one of the main causes of cirrhosis and hepatocellular carcinoma in chronic patients 16,17.